Torta Pasqualina, is a traditional savory pie originally from Liguria, a small region in the center of Italy, situated on the western coast.

 - When they are done, remove the garlic and set them aside in a bowl and let the cool down completely. (about 20 minutes)

-- When they are completely cooled, add the ricotta cheese, the Parmesan cheese and if necessary season again with salt, pepper and nutmeg.
+- When they are completely cooled, add the ricotta cheese, the grated Parmigiano cheese and if necessary season again with salt, pepper and nutmeg.

-- Mix well with a fork until the greens and cheese are completely merged together.
+- Mix well with a fork until the greens and cheese are completely blended together.

-- Make several punches on the bottom with the fork then pour the filling in.
+- Make several punches on the bottom with the fork, then pour 2/3 of the filling in.
 Even it out then make holes in the filling to make space for the eggs.

 - Put the eggs in a pot with cold water and bring to boil, then boil them for about 3-4 minutes; immediately transfer them into cold water to stop cooking and gently peel them.

-- Place them in the pie and cover with a thin layer of filling to even it up.
+- Place them in the pie and cover with the remaining filling to even it up.

 - Now cover the pie with the other sheet of puff pastry as a lid.
-Punch it again with the fork so the steam can come out and brush gently with milk so give it a nice golden finish.
+Punch it again with the fork so the steam can come out and brush gently with milk to give it a nice golden crust.

 - Bake it in the oven at 190°C (375°F) for 25 minutes (for the 13cm pie) or 45 minutes (for the 24cm pie).